UniversalDependencies/docs/_u-overview/typos.md

 </pre>

+`Typo=Yes` is not intended for all typographical errors in a text, only those that are internal to (the rendering of) a single word in the language, including wrongly split words as described below.
+Errors in spacing *around* words, or erroneous insertion or deletion of words, are represented via other means (see below).

 ### Intentionally Noncanonical Spellings

 Abbreviations and expressive spelling variants are not considered typos, but may be paired with a `CorrectForm` for the canonical spelling.